BraunMichael/pyp3rclip/README.md

+This is a slightly modified version of pyperclip 1.8.3 fixing an attribution error, renamed to pyp3rclip as this may break python 2 compatibility.

+The description below is from the original pyperclip repository: https://github.com/asweigart/pyperclip

 Pyperclip is a cross-platform Python module for copy and paste clipboard functions.
 It works with Python 2 and 3.

 Install on Windows: `pip install pyperclip`